-Do people actually follow the rule of seven in their real lives before deciding whom to date or marry There are more aspects than age to consider before planning.
+Do people actually follow the rule of seven in their real lives before deciding whom to date or marry?
+There are more aspects than age to consider before planning.
 Our thinking and choice of a partner have evolved with time.
 In the 1920’s it was believed that a wife’s ideal age should be half the man’s age plus seven.
 This age gap was important as women mature more quickly than men.
 In different circumstances, it ensured that the husband was sufficiently authoritative over his wife.
 Now with changing culture and mindset this rule has already taken a back seat.

 More and more women are out working and getting independent, which has changed this perception altogether.
 Women can be independent and more authoritative than their male counterparts as sometimes they are earning more than their male partners.
 We all know that money brings authority.
-Couples are equally responsible for raising kids and facing day to day problems.
+Couples are equally responsible for raising kids and facing day-to-day problems.
 Age is no bar in modern society.

 Moreover, its compatibility which matters the most.

 Think if you have a partner who is the same age as yours, but your views are different in every sphere of life.
-Spending a whole life with someone is not like dating where you are free to break-up when you don’t find the other partner getting along with you.
+Spending a whole life with someone is not like dating where you are free to break up when you don’t find the other partner getting along with you.
 Moreover, being from the same generation has its own drawbacks.

-I would like to give you some examples: the same age couples can have frequent fights due to ego clash.
+I would like to give you some examples: the same age couples can have frequent fights due to ego clashes.
 Uncertainty with respect to everything right from economy to jobs.
 Mobile/laptop/internet video addictions.
 Periodical expression of anger and frustration due to the uniqueness of stress in the same generation.
 Maturity and wisdom-related problems as both have high egos.
 Same age stories are tough but can be managed by forgiving all the possible relationship flaws.

 In my opinion, it’s important to be like-minded for a couple.
 Our drive to select like-minded partners could be much stronger than previously thought that opposites attract.
 Relationship compatibility is of utmost importance.
 It’s important for couples to have fun together and really enjoy the time they spend together.
 A relationship thrives when two people share companionship and activities.
 For example, if you love someone who is just different from you in every aspect of life, arguments and fights are mandatory and slowly that love fades away.
 On the contrary, if you are just compatible with your partner, love will automatically grow and evolve.
 Because love is just a feeling and emotion, but it is also taking action- an ever-changing process.
 Being compatible will help love flourish.

 To name a few, Priyanka Chopra and Nick Jonas are ten years apart, while Dick Van Dyke and his wife Arlene Silver are separated by 46 years.
 Our very own Archana Puran Sing and Parmeet Sethi have a seven-year age gap.
-Everyone’s favourite Kareena Kapoor and Saif Ali Khan have 10 years age gap and Shahid Kapoor and Meera Rajput have 13 years of the age gap.
+Everyone’s favorite Kareena Kapoor and Saif Ali Khan have 10 years age gap and Shahid Kapoor and Meera Rajput have 13 years of age gap.
 These are just a few examples

 In our real-life too there are many examples where age is no bar for couples who gave priority to love and compatibility rather than age.
 The fact is relationships can be meaningful without setting age bars.

 We are living in the 21st century.
 It is a lawless era where love is love and almost anything goes.
 We are seeing large age gaps not just typical old-man-younger-women narrative but its opposite also.
 For example, a 2003 AARP study reported that 34% of women over 39 years old were dating a younger man.
 The reason for this may be the rising divorce rate.
 Mature women can play the role of a wiser spouse and make a balance in the relationship.
-However, the matters of love, dating and how we connect are totally transformed.
+However, the matters of love, dating, and how we connect are totally transformed.

 Love is a melting pot.
 And if age is just a number, how is it appropriate when it comes to finding a partner.
-In my opinion look for Trust, Commitment and Compatibility and happy life await you.
+In my opinion look for Trust, Commitment, and Compatibility and happy life await you.
 Age is a question of mind over matter, if you don’t mind it doesn’t matter.